Where does $100 to USA For UNHCR Go?

 - Names in the News of Oakland, CA: $396,626

-What the 990 does not tell the reader is three things: how much the telemarketing and direct mail firms raised, how much they retained or were compensated, and how much USA for UNHCR was provided.
+What the 990 does not tell the reader is: how much the telemarketing and direct mail firms raised, how much they retained or were compensated, and how much USA for UNHCR was provided.
 So, if contributions were given to telemarketing companies, then the donation was further diluted before reaching USA for UNHCR.

 Outside of grants, the organization’s highest expense is for compensation and benefits for the 88 employees. $3.5 million was spent in this category in 2015 ($8 out of every $100) of which $1.4 million was provided to 7 staff:

 - Anne-Marie Grey, Executive Director: $346,407

 - Franklin Guerrero, Sr Director of Development: $208,603